mediapills/cloud-custodian/docs/source/gcp/examples/storage-transfer-disable-old.rst

 Storage Transfer - Disable Old Storage Tranfer Jobs
 ===================================================

+It is a good practice to control all active jobs and keep them actual.

-The example allows to update filtered storage transfers.
-The following example demonstrates ability of Cloud Custodian to disable active storage transfers by lifetime (if any) created more than 365 days ago.
+The following policy disables active storage transfers (if any) which were created more than 365 days ago.

 .. code-block:: yaml